kowainik/relude/README.md

    remove or change things there.
 5. `relude` has much better documentation:
     * [High-level overview of internal module structure](http://hackage.haskell.org/package/relude/docs/Relude.html)
-    * 100% Haddock coverage
+    * 100% Haddock coverage.
-    * Every function has usage examples and all examples are tested with `doctest` (which also sometimes hard to do due to the multiple GHC versions support, but we try really hard)
+    * Every function has usage examples and all examples are tested with `doctest` (which also sometimes hard to do due to the multiple GHC versions support, but we try really hard).
     * [Tutorial + migration guide](#structure-of-this-tutorial) from
-      `Prelude` and just general description of the whole package and libraries it depends on.
+      `Prelude` and just the general description of the whole package and libraries it depends on.
 6. `relude` has less dependencies and is slightly lighter because of that but still is very powerful and useful.